tonyho/app-framework-binder/doc/afb-plugin-writing.md

 **AFB_SESSION_LOA_EQ_2** | Requires the current LOA to be equal to 2 **AFB_SESSION_LOA_EQ_3** | Requires the current LOA to be equal to 3

-If any of this flags is set, afb-daemon requires the token authentification as if the flag **AFB_SESSION_CHECK** had been set.
+If any of this flag is set, afb-daemon requires an authentication token as if **AFB_SESSION_CHECK** flag was also set.

-The special value **AFB_SESSION_NONE** is zero and can be used to avoid any check.
+The special value **AFB_SESSION_NONE** is zero and can be used to bypass token check.

 > Note that **AFB_SESSION_CREATE** and **AFB_SESSION_CLOSE** might be removed in later versions.

 Sending messages to the log system
 ----------------------------------

-Afb-daemon provides 4 levels of verbosity and 5 verbs for logging messages.
+Afb-daemon provides 4 levels of methodosity and 5 methods for logging messages.

-The verbosity is managed.
-Options allow the change the verbosity of afb-daemon and the verbosity of the plugins can be set plugin by plugin.
+The methodosity is managed.
+Options allow the change the methodosity of afb-daemon and the methodosity of the plugins can be set plugin by plugin.

-The verbs for logging messages are defined as macros that test the verbosity level and that call the real logging function only if the message must be output.
+The methods for logging messages are defined as macros that test the methodosity level and that call the real logging function only if the message must be output.
 This avoid evaluation of arguments of the formatting messages if the message must not be output.

 ### Verbs for logging messages

-The 5 logging verbs are:
+The 5 logging methods are:

 Macro   | Verbosity | Meaning                           | syslog level
 --------|:---------:|-----------------------------------|:-----------: